Decelea: History

 It was originally one of the twelve cities of Attica.
 The historian Herodotus reports that Decelea's citizens enjoyed a special relationship with Sparta.
-The Spartans took control of Decelea around 413 BCE.
-With advice from Alcibiades in 415 BCE, the former Athenian general wanted on Athenian charges of religious crimes, the Spartans and their allies, under king Agis II, fortified Decelea as a major military post in the later stage of the Peloponnesian War, giving them control of rural Attica and cutting off the primary land route for food imports.
+The Spartans took control of Decelea around 413 BC.
+With advice from Alcibiades in 415 BC, the former Athenian general who was wanted on Athenian charges of religious crimes, the Spartans and their allies, under king Agis II, fortified Decelea as a major military post in the later stage of the Peloponnesian War, giving them control of rural Attica and cutting off the primary land route for food imports.
 This was a serious blow to Athens, which was concurrently being beaten in the Sicilian Expedition it had undertaken in the west.